 Transfer the lamb chops to a dish, cover with foil to keep them warm.
 Repeat with the remaining chops, making sure to lower the heat if pan is getting too hot.

-Pour dukkah into shallow bowl.
+Pour dukkah spice mixture into a shallow bowl.

 To coat chops, dip both sides of the meat portion into the dukkah and transfer to platter.